This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 • The Eddé Family (L’Orient Le Jour): former Minister Michel Eddé served in several cabinets, the latest were led by former Prime Minister Rafik Hariri in the 1990s.

-• The Mikati Family (Lebanon24, LBCI): Najib Mikati is an MP.
-He served twice as Lebanon Prime Minister in 2005 and from 2011 to 2013.
+• The Mikati Family (Lebanon24, LBCI): Najib Mikati is the current Prime Minister of Lebanon.
+He also served twice as Lebanon Prime Minister in 2005 and from 2011 to 2013.

 • Abdallah Zakhem (Al Jadeed): ran for Parliament in 2018.
 He is known to be close to the Marada Movement.

 • Nizar Younes (Al Jadeed): ran for the 2000 elections and his brother for the 2005 elections.
-He is close to the FPM.

 • William Mjalli (NBN) is the Director of former Deputy Prime Minister Issam Fares’ charity foundation.